 A few years ago I wrote some practical, hands-on, tips and suggestions for integrating the medicines from the Threshold, and bringing all of the unseen, personal, inner work Out into our mundane living experience.
 If you would like more on the Integration phase, find yourself post-ceremony or have recently undergone a personal healing session, please read "Integration ~ the often overlooked time after soul-work".

-An example of a simple yet powerful Altar as an inspiration for your own might be to dedicate to the Fairies, and include a central rose quartz sphere representing your love for them.
-Perhaps with a few “fairy quartz” points radiating outward and interlaced with small images of Fairies that are particularly attractive to you.
-You might decide to work with this creative energy space by reciting a daily invocation stating your desire to connect with the Fae on a deeper level.
-Visitors to your home who would like the same could be welcome to leave shiny coins or chocolate as gifts.
-Another example is an altar for our Grandmothers created on a piece of lace at a Samhain gathering.
-Adorning with an inherited favourite tea cup, some black and white photos, and a broach your Great Great Grandmother wore establishes the connection to matriarchal lines and brings in their energy.
-If the intention is to heal a history of abuse for our Ancestors, including crystals that transmute dense energy, repair heartache, and impart strength safely surrounding the Grandmothers creates a powerful healing purpose.
+An example of a simple yet powerful Altar as an inspiration for your own might be to dedicate it to the "Good Neighbours", and include a central rose quartz sphere representing your love and appreciation for house sprites.
+Perhaps a fairy quartz in included with the points radiating outward and interlaced with small images of Fairies that are particularly attractive to you.
+You might decide to work with the creative, impish energy of this space by reciting a daily invocation stating your desire to connect with the Fae, Brownies, House Elves etc on a more reciprocal level.
+This could be helpful in homes where items regularly, and inexplicably, go missing or when it feels like your house is "playing tricks" with you.
+Visitors to your home who would like the same intention could be welcomed to leave shiny coins, milk, oats, or chocolate as gifts on the altar when they come for tea with you.
+Another example might be an altar for our Grandmothers, perhaps created on a piece of lace at a Samhain gathering.
+Adorned with an inherited favourite tea cup, some black and white photos, and a brooch your Great Great Grandmother wore.
+These would establish the connection to matriarchal lines and brings in their energy.
+If the intention is to heal a history of abuse for our Ancestors, including crystals that transmute dense energy, repair heartache, and impart strength placed with the intention of safely surrounding the Grandmothers creates a powerful healing purpose.
 Guests could then bring their own photos, heirlooms, and written prayers for healing their lineages.
 You might be surprised how many people ask to be included and share with you a real, felt sense of being supported.
 The simple act of someone caring is a profound sentiment let alone the supportive medicines included with, and invoked by, your Altar practice.
-Its free, takes little time, creates a strong feeling of community, and isn’t impeded by distance.
+It's free, takes little time, creates a strong feeling of community, and isn’t impeded by distance.
 I invite you to begin and have fun!
-If you would like more in-depth wisdom to explore about Altars & Shrines, the differences between the two, their purpose, nuances, and best practices, it is a topic we cover during the first month of the year-long Shamanic Living Immersion program.
+If you would like more in-depth wisdom to explore about Altars & Shrines, the differences between the two, their purpose, nuances, and best practices, it is a topic we cover during the first month of the Return to Reverence immersion program and continue to work with throughout.

 Registration opens each June and we begin each October.
 Do you have Altars ALL over the house?
 Here is something to consider that is often overlooked.
 April's Powell River Living edition of Return to Reverence encourages us to dive into the realm of sound.
 For those who know I like to time such things with the seasonal wheel of the year might pick up on the correlation between the element of Air, Spring, sound waves ;)